MuxN4/command_line_utils/README.md

 ### Conclusion

 I hope you find these scripts as fun and useful as I do!Feel free to further customize it to fit your preferences or project specifics!

-Sorry for making it too long – I weirdly just enjoyed myself on this one.